 Where appropriate, the school will provide the pupil's education provider with relevant information, curriculum materials and resources.
+The school will strive to achieve effective collaboration between relevant services to ensure continuity of provision and consistency of curriculum.

-To help ensure a pupil with additional health needs is able to attend school following an extended period of absence, the following adaptations will be considered:
+To help ensure a pupil with additional health needs is able to attend school following an extended period of absence, a variety of things will be considered on an individual basis such as timetable, rest breaks, accessible rooms and phased return.